Test Proctoring Information

 NOMINATING A PROCTOR

-If the student is unable to find a suitable proctor, s/he must contact the Bellevue University Test Center for assistance immediately via email.
+If the student is unable to find a suitable test proctor, s/he must contact the Bellevue University Test Center for assistance immediately via email.

 PROCTOR NOMINATION FORM